Previous Page

 State Office Positions

-State office positions are DFPS job positions that are under the direct supervision of the state office chain of command.
-These positions may be housed in state office or in a regional office, depending on their role.
+State office positions are DFPS job roles under the direct supervision of the state office chain of command.
+These positions may be housed in the state office or assigned to regional offices, depending on their role.

 Statewide Intake (SWI)

 Statewide Intake (SWI) is the DFPS central point of contact for reports of abuse, neglect, and exploitation of children and adults in Texas.
-SWI is available 24 hours a day, seven days a week, 365 days a year.
-SWI staff members do the following:
+SWI operates 24 hours a day, seven days a week, 365 days a year.
+SWI staff do the following:

-• Assess the information in the report by applying state laws and DFPS policies.
+• Assess reports by applying state laws and DFPS policies.

 • Notify the correct DFPS program and field office of the reported abuse, neglect, or exploitation.